THU-AIR-DREAM/.github/profile/README.md

 # AIR-DREAM Lab
 :raised_hands: Welcome to AIR-DREAM (Decision-making Research for Empowered AI Methods) Lab code repository!
 AIR-DREAM Lab is a research group at [Institute for AI Industry Research (AIR)](https://air.tsinghua.edu.cn/en/), Tsinghua University.
 Our research focus is to develop advanced learning-based data-driven decision-making theories and practical technologies that are robust, generalizable, and deployable to tackle real-world challenges.
 We work on fundamental learning algorithms, robust robotic control methods, optimization technologies for real-world AIoT systems, and data-driven decision-making tools & libraries.

-:fire: **We are hiring**: we are looking for postdocs and student interns.
-If you are interested in the research directions of data-driven decision-making, please feel free to contact us!

-Here, the current offline RL/IL algorithms and tools code repositories include (more to come):
+Current available offline RL/IL algorithms and tools/libraries in our code repository include:

 :dizzy: Algorithms: